Approved

 a.
 ICS-300: Intermediate ICS or equivalent.

-Shall have successful completed the Maryland Natural Resources Police Level 3 Boat Operator Verification Program or equivalent
+5. Shall have successfully completed the Maryland Natural Resources Police Level 3 Boat Operator Verification Program or equivalent

 a.
 Successful completion of US Coast Guard approved Captains course